openedx/frontend-lib-content-components/README.md

 ## 🚧 Moved 🚧

-The code in this repository has been merged into `frontend-app-course-authoring`.
+This package is **unsupported**.
+It will receive no further updates.

+The code in this repository has been merged into [`frontend-app-course-authoring`](https://github.com/openedx/frontend-app-course-authoring).
 Please use that repo going forward.

 See https://github.com/openedx/frontend-app-course-authoring/pull/1208 for details.